Huskyeder/stackato-doc/admin/console/app-store.rst

 To confirm the App Store is loading correctly, select "App Store" in the menu and view the list of applications displayed.
-A "CC Catalog Manager" error appear in the Event Log if an App Store URL fails to load.
+A "CC Catalog Manager" error appears in the Event Log if an App Store URL fails to load.

 App Store URLs can also be viewed, added, deleted, enabled, and disabled with :ref:`kato config <kato-command-ref-config>`.
 For example::